ds-wizard/wizard-locales/README.md

 We host service **[localize.ds-wizard.org](https://localize.ds-wizard.org)** which is an instance of [Weblate](https://weblate.org/) for DSW projects.
 In general, please check the [official documentation](https://docs.weblate.org/en/latest/) whenever needed.
 The service is linked to this repository and automatically synchronizes.
 A component in the service refers to a specific version of Wizard Client (e.g. `3.17.1`); thus a branch in this repository.

-To contribute please follow this:
+To contribute, please follow this:

 * Use your real name in the registration.
 * Use your email that you also use on GitHub / link more emails and GitHub account (that will allow to link commits to your GitHub account).